BEFORE TAKING HITS,

 Don’t ruin someone else’s chill.

 People around you have a right to fresh air, so never light up in a public space.
 Not only is it against the law, but you’re also exposing people to unwanted secondhand smoke — definitely not cool.
 Instead, remember that it’s perfectly legal to smoke in your own home or on your own property.
-Just keep in mind that property owners, landlords, and rental companies can ban the use and possession of marijuana on their premises.
+Just keep in mind that property owners, landlords, and rental companies can ban the use and possession of cannabis on their premises.

 An edible THC chocolate bar.